 In each Build we run Unit tests, Integration tests and Functional tests.

 With a Jenkins job, we can automate all these tasks.
 Once all the automated tests pass, we consider the build as green.
 This helps in deployment and release processes to build confidence on the application software.
-(Top 50 Devops Engineer Interview Questions and Answers Pdf)
+(Top 50 Devops Engineer Interview Questions and Answers Pdf)31.
+What are the main services of AWS that you have used?

 Answer: We use following main services of AWS in our environment: